Last updated on October 24th, 2023 at 20:49

 You can adjust the setting slightly as per your own taste preference and your own home espresso machine and get the perfect shot of espresso.

-For other brands, consult with the manufacturers website or the instruction manual.
+For other brands, consult the manufacturer’s website or the instruction manual.

 Step 3: Weigh Your Coffee Beans